 Data protection by default requires you to adopt a “privacy-first” approach with any default settings of systems and applications.
 The philosophy of Siodb is to provide you a database that by default will have parameters set to the most secure option.
 You don’t need to bother yourself with configuration.
 And you avoid misconfiguration.
 Because Siodb secures your data by default.

 Encryption of your data

 The General Data Protection Regulation states in its 32nd article that you must protect your customer’s data and therefore use encryption.
 Encryption can be though to implement in traditional database systems because it’s often a complex option you have to configure and maintain over time.
-Siodb encrypts your customers’ data by design and by default.
-In the event of a GDPR audit, you should demonstrate that you implemented measures which the principles of data protection by design and data protection by default.
-Isn’t convenient to have the database doing that automatically by design and by default for you?
+Siodb encrypts your customers’ data by default.
+In the event of a GDPR audit, you should demonstrate that you implemented measures which the principles of data protection by default and data protection by default.
+Isn’t convenient to have the database doing that automatically by default for you?

 The personal data retention period